Schooling at home: Homeschooling and Distance Education

 Home Schooling

-Parents are legally the child's teacher.
+Parents are legally seen as the child's teacher.
 The parent does not need to be a qualified teacher, or even know every subject at their child's level, but they are responsible for selecting, providing, and delivering to their child all of the resources to be used.

 Many children learn informally through play or casual lessons, or perhaps by being involved in clubs or groups where other adults are involved in teaching.
 This is perfectly acceptable in homeschooling, and becomes part of the child's learning program.

-We also provide comprehensive and ongoing training and advice that will empower parents to use the resources so that their child will be able to learn effectively.
+We also provide comprehensive and ongoing training and advice that will empower parents to use the resources, so that their child will be able to learn effectively.

 Distance Education